subgraph/pH/README.md

 Building pH
 -----------

+First you'll need to [install Rust](https://www.rust-lang.org/tools/install) of course.

+Then make sure you have all the library build dependencies.
+The following apt command should pull in everthing you need.
+If you don't already have build-essential installed, you'll need that too.

     $ sudo apt install wget bc libelf-dev pkg-config libwayland-dev libxcb-composite0-dev libxkbcommon-dev libgbm-dev libpixman-1-dev libdrm-dev libdbus-1-dev
     $ cargo build --release

+If you like to watch text scroll when you build things you can add -vv to the build command:

+    $ cargo build --release -vv

+The build will download and build a linux kernel, so it will may take a few minutes.
+When the build completes, the pH binary can be found at:

+    target/release/pH

 Running pH
 ----------